-The dean's procedure governs any case in which a student has a complaint, including but not limited to a complaint of sexual harassment or a complaint of discrimination on the basis of race, sex, color, religion, national or ethnic origin, disability, or sexual orientation, against a member of the faculty or administration of the complainant's School.
+The dean's procedure governs most student complaints, including but not limited to complaints of discrimination on the basis of race, sex, color, religion, national or ethnic origin, disability, or sexual orientation, against a member of the faculty or administration of the complainant's School.
 Since an instructor's evaluation of the quality of a student's work is final, this procedure does not apply in any dispute about a grade assigned to a student by a member of the faculty, unless it is alleged that the determination of the grade resulted from discrimination based on race, sex, color, religion, national or ethnic origin, disability, or sexual orientation.
 Similarly, this procedure does not apply to any matter inherent in the academic freedom of an instructor, such as, for example, in regard to the syllabus or contents of a course of instruction.
 It is also not a procedure that may be used when there is a complaint about the quality of a course or the quality of instruction in a course; such concerns may be addressed directly to the department in question.
 If a student believes that he or she has been retaliated against as a result of filing a grievance under the dean's procedure, a separate complaint charging retaliation can be pursued by means of this procedure.
-Additional information is available online at www.yale.edu/equalopportunity/complaint/ dean-student.html.
+Additional information is available online at www.yale.edu/ equalopportunity/complaint/dean-student.html.